Israel Anti-Boycott Act

 The proposed law was a response to the BDS movement's call for boycotts, divestment and sanctions against Israel.
-Lawmakers hope to curb the growth of BDS which they consider to be anti-Semitic by making it difficult to participate in anti-Israel boycotts.
 As of 2020, 32 state legislatures have already passed bills similar to IABA.
 If the law was passed in the federal legislature, it would be easier to enforce.
-Critics of the law and supporters of BDS claims that it is unconstitutional.
+Critics of the law and supporters of BDS claim that it is unconstitutional.
 They claim that participation in politically motivated boycotts is a form of free speech protected by the First Amendment and that anti-BDS laws are a form of lawfare.

 IABA was drafted by Senators Ben Cardin (D-Maryland) and Rob Portman (R-Ohio) and introduced to the 115th session of Congress in 2018.
 It had 58 cosponsors in the Senate, and 292 cosponsors in the House (216 Republicans, 76 Democrats).
-The act consisted of House and Senate bills HR 1697 and S 720 and died in Congress.
+The act consisted of House and Senate bills H.R.
+1697 and S. 720 and died in Congress.
 However, there is strong opposition to BDS in American politics and the act is expected to make a resurgence in the federal legislature in the future.
 In the 115th session of Congress it had 58 cosponsors in the Senate (42 Republicans, 15 Democrats, 1 Independent).